SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ![](/images/01/vectors-scale.png){:.img-fluid .center-block}{:width="300px" height="300px"}

 Keep in mind that OpenGL usually operates in 3D space so for this 2D case we could set the z-axis scale to 1 thus leaving it unharmed.
-The scaling operation we just performed is a non-uniform scale, because the scaling factor is not the same for each axis.
-If the scalar would be equal on all axes it would be called a uniform scale.
+The scaling operation we just performed is a <span><mark>non-uniform scale</mark></span>, because the scaling factor is not the same for each axis.
+If the scalar would be equal on all axes it would be called a <span><mark>uniform scale</mark></span>.

 Let's start building a transformation matrix that does the scaling for us.
 We saw from the identity matrix that each of the diagonal elements were multiplied with its corresponding vector element.
 What if we were to change the 1s in the identity matrix to 3s?
 In that case, we would be multiplying each of the vector elements by a value of 3 and thus effectively scale the vector by 3.
 If we represent the scaling variables as $$(\color{red}{S_1}, \color{green}{S_2}, \color{blue}{S_3})$$ we can define a scaling matrix on any vector $$(x,y,z)$$ as: